celadonsoftware/ios-code-test/README.md

 Please fork this repository, write some code and update this README with any relevant detail.

+## Version 1.0.1

+Updated to use NSDecimalNumber in place of unsigned integers to display more results.

 ## Version 1.0.0

 ios-code-test calculates and displays each Fibonacci number up to the maxiumum possible on an iPhone using unsigned integers while maintaining smooth scrolling in a table view.